altocodenl/tagaway/readme.md

    - ms-auth:   total ms for successful requests for POST /auth
    - ms-piv:    total ms for successful requests for GET /piv
    - ms-thumb:  total ms for successful requests for GET /thumb
-   - ms-upload: total ms for successful requests for POST /upload
+   - ms-pivup:  total ms for successful requests for POST /piv
    - ms-delete: total ms for successful requests for POST /delete
    - ms-rotate: total ms for successful requests for POST /rotate
    - ms-tag:    total ms for successful requests for POST /tag
    - ms-query:  total ms for successful requests for POST /query
    - ms-share:  total ms for successful requests for POST /share
    - ms-geo:    total ms for successful requests for POST /geo
-   - ms-upload-initial:  total ms for initial checks in POST /upload
+   - ms-pivup-initial:   total ms for initial checks in POST /piv
-   - ms-upload-format:    total ms for format check in POST /upload
+   - ms-pivup-format:    total ms for format check in POST /piv
-   - ms-upload-hash:      total ms for hash check in POST /upload
+   - ms-pivup-hash:      total ms for hash check in POST /piv
-   - ms-upload-fs:        total ms for FS operations in POST /upload
+   - ms-pivup-fs:        total ms for FS operations in POST /piv
-   - ms-upload-resize200: total ms for 200 resize operation in POST /upload
+   - ms-pivup-resize200: total ms for 200 resize operation in POST /piv
-   - ms-upload-resize900: total ms for 900 resize operation in POST /upload
+   - ms-pivup-resize900: total ms for 900 resize operation in POST /piv
-   - ms-upload-db:        total ms for info storage & DB processing in POST /upload
+   - ms-pivup-db:        total ms for info storage & DB processing in POST /piv
    - ms-video-convert:    total ms for non-mp4 to mp4 video conversion
    - ms-video-convert:FORMAT:  total ms for non-mp4 (with format FORMAT, where format is `mov|avi|3gp`) to mp4 video conversion